consuegs/top_analysis/README.md

       --release                             Release mode (don't draw version
                                             labels)

-## Output ##
-Plots are stored as canvases in a root file.

 ## Adding new modules ##
 To add a new module, create a new `<module>.cpp` file in `src/modules`.
 The entry function has to be `extern "C" void run() {...}`.
 Add `<module>` to the list in `src/modules/CMakeLists.txt`

 ## Running on condor ##
-The distributions module can be executed in multiple condor jobs.
+The `distributions`, `bTagEff` and `triggerEff` modules can be executed in multiple condor jobs.
 One job corresponds to one sample (defined in `config.ini`).
 The scripts for submitting the jobs can be found in `multiprocess/`.
-Attention: The output hists are saved in an additional folder `output/multiHists/` and have to be combined before plotting.
+Attention: The output hists are saved in an additional folder `output/multiHists/` (in case of the distributions module) and have to be merged before plotting.
 ...